gaureshpai/dump/README.md

 ## What's Inside

 This repository contains the following files and directories:
-- `files`: individual files that have all the dump websites of mine
+- `files`: Individual files that have all the dump websites.
-- `index.html`: The main HTML file for the default website inside the file.
+- `index.html`: The main HTML file for the default website.
-- `styles.css`: The CSS file for styling the websites individually.
+- `styles.css`: The CSS file for styling the websites.
 - `script.js`: The JavaScript file for adding interactivity to the websites.
 - `assets/`: Directory containing any additional assets such as images or fonts used in the websites.